aosabook/500lines/template-engine/chapter.md

 first step once, no matter how many times we do the second step.
 This saves us a small amount of time, because we avoid the time to look up the append attribute.

-This is an example of a micro-optimization: an unusual coding technique that is used to gain tiny improvements in speed.
-They can be less readable, or more confusing, so they are only justified for code that is shown to be a performance bottleneck.
-Developers will disagree on how much micro-optimization is justified, and some beginners will overdo it.
-The optimizations here were added after timing experiments showed that they improved the speed, if only a little bit.
+This is an example of a micro-optimization: an unusual coding technique that gains us tiny improvements in speed.
+They can be less readable, or more confusing, so they are only justified for code that is a proven performance bottleneck.
+Developers disagree on how much micro-optimization is justified, and some beginners overdo it.
+The optimizations here were added only after timing experiments showed that they improved the speed, even if only a little bit.
 Micro-optimizations can be instructive, as they make use of some exotic aspects of Python, but don't over-use them in your own code.

 The shortcut for `str` is also a micro-optimization.
-Python looks up the values of names in a number of nested scopes: local to the current function, then in the module-level globals, then in the builtins.
-Looking up the value of a local variable is faster than looking up the value of a global variable.
-We're used to thinking of `str` as being a builtin that is always available, which it is, but we still have to look up the name `str` each time it is used, which means examining those other scopes.
-Putting it in a local saves us another small slice of time.
+Names in Python can be local to a function, global to a module, or built-in to Python.
+Looking up a local name is faster than looking up a global or a built-in.
+We're used to the fact that `str` is a builtin that is always available, but Python still has to look up the name `str` each time it is used.
+Putting it in a local saves us another small slice of time because locals are faster than builtins.

-With those preliminaries out of the way, we're ready for the Python lines created from our particular template.
+Once those shortcuts are defined, we're ready for the Python lines created from our particular template.
 Strings will be added to the result list using the `append_result` or `extend_result` shorthands, depending on whether we have one string to add or more than one.
 Literal text in the template becomes a simple string literal.

 Having both append and extend is extra complexity, but remember we're aiming for the fastest execution of the template, and using extend for one item means making a new list of one item so that we can pass it to extend.
-This is the danger of micro-optimization: we can add extra complexity to our code, and is it worth it?

 Expressions in `{{ ... }}` are computed, converted to strings, and added to the result.
 Dots in the expression are handled by the `do_dots` function passed